Marriage Problems will arise from time to time in your marriage? How you respond will result in a stronger marriage or a breakup.

 It requires some deep thought anyway, but I promise you that if you make a habit of this kind of giving, it will transform your marriage for the better.

-#11: Be the Change You Want To See
+#11: Be the Change You Want To See.

 Your spouse may be emotionally “checked out” of the marriage and not care about your efforts to improve the situation or be willing to extend any effort of their own.

-This is because a change that is imposed will yield nothing, but a change that is self-initiated is what really makes the whole difference in fixing your marriage problems.
+This is because a change that is imposed will yield nothing, but a change that is self-initiated is what really makes the whole difference in fixing your marriage problems without counseling.

-#12: Get Involved
+#12: Get Involved.

 In other words, how you and your spouse “SPEND YOUR TIME” determines the strength of your marriage.
 Spend time together with your partner and you’ll feel connected.

-Can you remember when you used to visit each other at the workplace?
+Can you remember when you used to visit each other in the workplace?
 Meet each other’s family and friends?
 Help to solve each other’s problems?
 Ask each other’s opinions?

-#13: Don’t Talk To Family or Friends about Your Situation
+#13: Don’t Talk To Family or Friends about Your Situation.

 “One of the most important values in a marriage is privacy; therefore, it’s a mistake to talk about your marriage or your spouse to family or friends.

 Take the time to examine yourself and how you have contributed to the problem at hand.
 You should remember that you have your faults as well.

 Reflect on the specific reason why your romance has ended.
 It is also advisable for you to determine the specific things that you find pleasurable about your relationship and the specific things that make you unsatisfied and unhappy.

-#15: Fixing Your Marriage Problems Is a “Two-Way Street”
+#15: Fixing Your Marriage Problems Is a “Two-Way Street.”

-Communication is they say is the lifeblood of any successful marriage.
-Therefore for you to fix problems you need to build a more open communication with your spouse, after at least one or two months of not being together.
+Communication is what they say is the lifeblood of any successful marriage.
+Therefore for you to fix problems you need to build more open communication with your spouse, after at least one or two months of not being together.

 You can start to do a few steps that will let you reach out to your spouse.
-One way is to call him/her so you will know if he/she is still willing to talk to you and meet you in an environment which is neutral and convenient for the two of you.
+One way is to call him/her so you will know if he/she is still willing to talk to you and meet you in an environment that is neutral and convenient for the two of you.

 When discussing the issues in your marriage, you have to make sure that you avoid using bitter or harsh words.
 You should also be willing to listen since this is very critical in restoring your relationship.

-#16: Go It Alone
+#16: Go It Alone.

 One person’s effort can change the momentum of a marriage, and very often, it’s that effort that motivates the obstinate spouse to join in the process of saving and fixing that relationship again.”

-#17: Stop Asking Yourself the Wrong Question
+#17: Stop Asking Yourself the Wrong Question.

 According to Mort Fertel, the marriage Fitness expert, he said: The key to succeeding in marriage is not finding the right person; “it’s learning to love the person you found.”

 Love is not a mystery.
 Just as there are physical laws of the universe, like gravity, which governs flight, there are also relationship laws that, depending on your behavior, dictate the outcome of your marriage.

-#18: Know That Absence Does Not Make the Heart Grow Fonder
+#18: Know That Absence Does Not Make the Heart Grow Fonder.

 “This point might have been true during your junior high school when you went away for the summer.
 But particularly in a broken marriage that needs some fixes, absence separates people.

-#19: Don’t Talk About Your Marriage Problems
+#19: Don’t Talk About Your Marriage Problems.

 “Talking about the problems in your marriage will not resolve them; it makes them worse.
 It leads to arguments and bad will.

 Learn to say little! and so much.
 Speak in the vocabulary of your actions.
 New choices that people make always help to fix marriage problems; discussions don’t.”

-There are so many couples in their quest to fixing their marriage problems, spent months in counseling classes, but got nowhere at the end.
+There are so many couples in their quest for fixing their marriage problems, spent months in counseling classes, but got nowhere at the end.

-#21: Rinse and Repeat
+#21: Rinse and Repeat.

 You can’t fix your marriage problems overnight.
 Often, you have to take two steps forward and one step backward.
 It is not going to be rosy all the way, so be prepared for both laughter and tears.